neatMon-Inc/neatmon.api/README.md

 ### 3) Running Server App
 From the `/server` folder, run the command `make up` to run the app and see the debug messages

+# Debugging GUID requests and other incoming connections
+From the root directory exists two scripts that are useful for debugging in a production environment once the api has been confirmed running and is running in backgroune (e.g. no front end).
+Both scripts will output the detailed log for the GUID when added as a parameter.
+Note, they may need to be modified to execute with the `chmod +x deploy_*` command which will change from a normal file to a bash executable script.

 # Other Useful Information
 See `/server/index.js` for a complete list of routes and more detailed comments